calizarr/PhenoPiSight/Installation_guide.md

   * Ansible setup is rather straightforward and should not be very problematic.

 ### Using Ansible To Manage The Bramble ###
   * So, you've setup your Raspberry PIs and you have installed Ansible, now you need to clone this github repository if you haven't already.
+This section assumes we are on the Ansible centralized server.
   * First, a GitHub primer to get you started: [GitHub Introduction: Hello World!][]
-  * Then, once you are finished with that type:
+  * Then, once you are finished with that open a terminal:
-  * `git clone git@github.com:calizarr/EPSCOR_Bramble_GH9C.git` to clone this repository into a folder named EPSCOR\_Bramble\_GH9C.
+      * type or copy/paste: `git clone git@github.com:calizarr/EPSCOR_Bramble_GH9C.git` to clone this repository into a folder named EPSCOR\_Bramble\_GH9C.
+      * If you want to clone it into a different folder name, type: `git clone git@github.com:calizarr/EPSCOR_Bramble_GH9C.git <YourFolderName>`
   * The files you'll need from this repository aren't many.
       * All of the playbooks (yml files) assume that the rPI image directory is `/home/pi/Images/`.
       * [hosts](hosts) -- [Ansible Inventory][] and needs to be configured for your setup.